na1811/CompareExperimentCircRNADisease/README.md

 # Five methods: RWR, CDLNLP, GMNN2CD, KATZHCDA, RNMFLP

-# Run five-folds
+# Run five-folds (Update 15/01/2024)
 ## Step 1: Run each method with each dataset to get predict_matrix
 + The way to run the following 4 methods is similar: RWR, CDLNLP, GMNN2CD, KATZHCDA

 If you want to run RWR with Dataset 1, use the command: bsub -o RWR_data1.output -e RWR_data1.error -n 8 "conda run -n base python RWR_data1.py"
+Note that before running, you need to check that you have the correct path to store prediction_matrix.
+For example, when you run the file "RWR_data1.py", the following output storage path is needed:
+"./five_folds_prediction_output/Dataset1/RWR".
+Please check the code file "RWR_data1.py" for more clarity!

-Then, predict_matrix output will be saved as path: "./five_folds_prediction_output/Dataset1/RWR_result_data1.csv"
+After that, predict_matrix will be saved into 5 files corresponding to the folds according to the following directory path: "./5_folds_prediction_output/Dataset1/RWR"

 Similarly, for each method and each different dataset, you need to run the following commands: